zubinchopra/portaldocs/portal-sdk/generated/portalfx-legacy-editscopes.md

 This sample includes two commands at the top of the blade that save or discard data.
 Commands are used because this blade stays open after a save/discard operation.
 If the blade were to close after the operation, then there would be an action bar at the bottom of the blade to use instead.

-The commands check to make sure that the `EditScope` has been populated previous to enabling themselves via the `canExecute` portion of the `ko.pureComputed` code.
+The commands check to make sure that the `EditScope` has been populated previous to enabling themselves by using the `canExecute` portion of the `ko.pureComputed` code.

-The commands also keep themselves disabled during save operations via a `_saving` observable that the blade maintains, as in the code located at `<dir>\Client\V1\Forms\Samples\Basic\ViewModels\FormsSampleBasicBlade.ts`.
+The commands also keep themselves disabled during save operations by using a `_saving` observable that the blade maintains, as in the code located at `<dir>\Client\V1\Forms\Samples\Basic\ViewModels\FormsSampleBasicBlade.ts`.

 <!-- TODO:  Determine whether this is the sample that is causing the npm run docs build to blow up. -->